It’s been a long time since I talked about where the whole writing thing is.

 A couple of weeks later, Dragon’s Trail got accepted by BookBub for an international-only promotion.
 If you’re not familiar with BookBub, they’re more or less like Groupon for e-books.
 It you don’t have it on your phone, get it.
 They have an app that sends you deals on discounted books.
 Really good books.
 Tom Clancy, Stephen King, Debbie Macomber.
 The week before Dragon’s Trail was featured on BookBub, the featured fantasy novel was Dune.
 Also, they occasionally feature wonderful indies that you may not have heard of.

 This is another big part of the story, and critical to everyone asking me how I managed this, and what my secret is.
-Dragon’s Trail went through multiple iterations and at least a dozen total rewrites since its inception 30 years ago, including a couple of complete shifts in story that spawned entire other novels (at one point, Ulo was the hero and Jarrod was the villain, in what has become a novel called Of Memory and Empire; I still have a draft of this, and it will be the final book in the series, serving as both a prequel and Ulo’s origin story).
-On top of that, I have a half dozen stunted beginnings and hasty drafts of sequels, hundreds of pages of clipped scenes, and literally boxes upon boxes full of notepads and journals with flowcharts, dialogue, and beat sheets that I hammered out while getting rejected fifty-odd times (shit, maybe a hundred if I include Of Memory and Empire) by traditional publishers and agents.
-Dragon’s Trail is my debut novel, but it’s also, at this point, my life’s masterpiece.
+Dragon’s Trail is my tenth book; eight (rightfully) died in slushpiles over the course of decades, and one–hand-typed in high school–still sits in a trunk in my office.
+On top of that, I have a half dozen stunted beginnings and hasty drafts of sequels, hundreds of pages of clipped scenes, and literally boxes upon boxes full of notepads and journals with flowcharts, dialogue, and beat sheets that I hammered out while getting rejected for twenty years by traditional publishers and agents.
+Dragon’s Trail is my debut novel, but it’s also my tenth finished fantasy novel set in the same world.
 I had a good two million words under my belt as a fantasy author before I wrote this final version–I do full, blank-page rewrites for each draft, so it could be three million, easy–and all that work put me way the hell ahead coming out of the gate.
 So, 30 years after I started, I’m an overnight success.